lumapps/samples/Custom Url Schemes/README.md

-# Opening applications from URLs
+# Opening local applications from URLs

 ![ScreenCapture](./grid_with_vs_code.png)
 <div style="text-align: right">A link to open Visual Studio Code in the LumApps Bookmarked Apps dropdown</div>